 Owner & author.

-Paul Œillmouén is what I call myself.
-I am the owner and currently the only author of this blog.
+I am Paul Œillmouén, the owner and author of this blog.

 I have studied music and philosophy.
 I wish to make philosophy part of the common sense again.
 This is not really such a daunting task: everyone does philosophy every day.
 The task is not so much to discover, but to reveal that philosophy is common.